 The feeling of mildly irritated regret got supplanted by something altogether different on a stairway down towards the Sistine Chapel.
 Here, hordes of people, some travelling independently, some in other tour groups converged on a tight space.

 This deeply inadequate, claustrophobic funnel created an unhappy, unnerved herd effect that wasn’t going to feel any better once inside the target.
+As a travel journalist with more than 20 years experience, I’ve rarely felt more uncomfortable.

 Upon reaching the Sistine Chapel, the instant reaction was not one of wonder, enraptured by Michelangelo’s masterpiece.
 It was of horror at the sheer number of people crammed in.